 This encode is specially good for Ultra HD contents like 4K and 8K that is 8192X4320.
-We we pretty confident that the old x264 won’t be able to handle 4K and 8K video sizes in reasonable disks like Blu-Ray but x265 will surely relieve us from this.
-The encoding efficiency so good that with increase in resolution the bit rate decreases in comparison with x264.
+Old x264 can’t provide 4K and 8K videos in small sizes like new x265.
+The encoding efficiency is also very good.
+With increase in resolution, the bit rate decreases in comparison with x264.
 For 480p it is 52%, for 720p it is 56%, for 1080p it is 62% and for 4k it is 64%.
-These data shows that the fie sie is reduced drastically.
-This is a revolutionary change for media and video encoding, video streaming and storage.
-With smaller sizes available videos can be streamed and served very fast.
+These data shows that resulting file sizes are very small.
+This is a revolutionary change for video encoding, video streaming and storage.
+Streaming is also faster due to smaller sizes.

 Read More: 30 FPS Videos vs 60 FPS video

 The data compression was designed to be 1000:1 which is immense.
 Till now only latest updates of VLC player and some other decoders have supported H.265 playback.
 Processor manufacturers are also embedding the support though.
 Slowly mobiles and TV are picking this feature.
 It is a very good sign and we will see better improvement in video encoding in future.